micaww/rage-rpc/README.md

 ## Changelog

+#### 0.1.0

+* ADD: Bundled Typescript definitions
+* IMPROVE: CEF outgoing call returning performance
+* IMRPOVE: `callBrowsers` performance on all contexts
+* FIX: Some code simplifications

 #### 0.0.3

+* ADD: Extra player verification for outgoing server calls
 * FIX: Bug that prevented multiple resources from using RPC at the same time
 * FIX: False alarm for multiple CEF instances receiving the same result
-* ADD: Extra player verification for outgoing server calls

 #### 0.0.2